-Capturing all actions in an Attack Execution Log, including any deviations from defined attack plans, assists FIs to reverse or repair any changes to their systems that were performed during the Red teaming exercise.
+Capturing all actions in an Attack Execution Log, including any deviations from defined attack plans, assists FIs to reverse or repair any changes to their systems that were performed during the attack execution.

-The Attack Execution Log will be used to share attack activity details with the White Team, and for analysis by a Blue Team in the debrief meetings during the Closure Phase.
+The Attack Execution Log will be used to share attack activity details with the Control Group, and for analysis by a Blue Team in the debrief meetings during the Closure Phase.
 The Red Team should record any actions that require work to clean up within the Attack Execution Log.

 The Attack Execution Log should contain detailed actions in a chronological order.
-Section 11.3.3 Attack Execution Log Report outlines details that are expected to be captured in the Attack Execution Log and submitted as the final Attack Execution Log Report.
+Section 9.3.3 Attack Execution Log Report outlines details that are expected to be captured in the Attack Execution Log and submitted as the final Attack Execution Log Report.

-All data created or acquired as part of exercise should be managed appropriately as outlined in section 6.5 Data Management.
+All data created or acquired as part of exercise should be managed appropriately as outlined in section 4.5 Data Management.

-7.8.2.3 White and Red Team Regular Update Meetings
+5.8.2.3 Control Group and Red Team Regular Update Meetings

-White Teams and Red Teams are recommended to hold update meetings regularly.
-During periods of increased activity, daily catch-up meetings are suggested to keep the White Team informed.
+Control Group and Red Teams are recommended to hold update meetings regularly.
+During periods of increased activity, daily catch-up meetings are suggested to keep the Control Group informed.